zecure/blog.zecure.org/content/post/alarm.md

 Next you have to create user accounts.

 Your main account has the role *admin*.
 You can use this account to access the alarm server with a browser.
 All admin accounts are informed by e-mail about new alarms and dead clients.
+Use the e-mail address of your phone to receive the alarms there.

-If you want to disable or enable the alarm automatically through a simple API based on events you need to have an account with the role *api* as well.
+If you want to disable or enable the alarm automatically based on events you need to have an account with the role *api* as well.
 For security reasons this has to be a different user than the admin user because the API is not protected by an anti-CSRF token.

 Your third account has the role *alarm*.
 Create an own user for every *Raspberry Pi* that you want to deploy.